-The Lake Simcoe Region Conservation Authority advises that the water levels in Lake Simcoe are currently 219.35 m and are well above average for this time of year.
-Shoreline flooding is imminent or occurring in shoreline communities.
+The Lake Simcoe Region Conservation Authority advises that the water levels in Lake Simcoe are currently 219.40 m and are approximately 31 cm above average for this time of year.
+Lake Simcoe water levels appear to have peaked, however, the water levels in the lake remain dependent on rainfall that is received and could increase in response to rainfall.
+Shoreline flooding is occurring in low-lying areas close to the lake and water levels are expected to remain higher than average in the coming weeks.

-On Friday evening the wind will be from the southeast at 19 km/hr with gusts up to 29 km/hr.
-On Saturday the wind will continue from the southeast at 37 km/hr with gusts up to 56 km/hr.
-Winds acting on the high lake levels create waves, increasing the risk and extent of shoreline flooding that is already imminent or occurring.
+The current wind forecast indicates easterly winds today in a range of 21–23 km/hr with gusts up to 44–47 km/hr.
+Winds are forecast to persist through the weekend with gusts up to 50 km/hr from the northeast before easing early next week.
+Winds acting on the high lake levels create waves, increasing the risk and extent of shoreline flooding that is already occurring.

-Rainfall combined with flows working through the system continue to drive lake levels upward.
-These higher-than-average water levels are already causing flooding in some areas and are posing a significant risk of flooding along the Lake Simcoe Shoreline.
-Flooding is occurring in low-lying shoreline areas, including the Jackson’s Point, Georgina and Ramara areas.
-There is a high risk of dikes overtopping and failing in the Keswick, Kolbar and Bradford polders.
+Rainfall combined with flows working through the system are resulting in continued high water levels on Lake Simcoe.
+These higher-than-average water levels are causing continued flooding in some areas and are posing a significant risk of flooding along the Lake Simcoe Shoreline.
+Flooding is occurring in low-lying shoreline areas, including Innisfil, Georgina, Ramara, Barrie, and Orillia.
+There is a high risk of dikes overtopping and failing in the Keswick, Colbar and Bradford polders.
+There have been reports of breaches of the dikes in East Gwillimbury.
 Depending on the wind conditions, there may be localized storm surge/seiche effects, leading to increased flooding.

 Lake Simcoe water level

-Currently the lake level is approximately 30 centimetres higher than the average for this time of the year.
-The current water-level in Lake Simcoe is 219.35 m and is expected to increase further.
+Currently the lake level is approximately 31 centimetres higher than the average for this time of the year.
+Parks Canada is continuing the gradual increase in outflows from Lake Simcoe.
+The current water level in Lake Simcoe is 219.40 m and is expected remain above average in the coming weeks and will be subject to increases based on rainfall that is received.

 The following is a summary of the recent water levels on Lake Simcoe: